gutscdav000/open_ai_taxi/README.md

 By taking the max value where a<sub>t</sub> ∈ a (i.e. the max value for the next state in the set of all actions) the reward value update that will be applied to the current Q table reward value will be maximized based off of the next state over all actions.

-Next we hit largest fundamental difference between Q learning and sarsa: **Despite the best possible greedy update to the Q table for the current state action pair being made, the algorithm will use a probability to choose whether it will use the greedy maximization provided above, or randomly pick another state for the next action.** This is called off policy learning, and it is the balance between exploiting and exploring the state action space of the current world.
+Next we hit largest fundamental difference between Q learning and sarsa: **Despite the best possible greedy update to the Q table for the current state action pair being made, the algorithm will use a probability to choose whether it will use the greedy maximization provided above, or randomly pick another state action pair.** This is called off policy learning, and it is the balance between exploiting and exploring the state action space of the current world.

 ## Expected Sarsa